absolute-music/Absolute-Development/README.md

 We are a non profit organization that create discord bots.

-If you need help, create an issue at the issue tab above or check out the wiki.
+If you need help, create an issue at the issue tab and label it with question tab, feature request will also be created in issue tag above but tagged features request

-To suggest a feature, create a pull request at the pull request tab above.
+check out the wikiis also a good idea to get help.

 We will have docs on all of our three bots.